earthboundkid/Watsuji-and-Aesthetics/23 Bibliography.md

 * Sakai, Naoki. *Translation and Subjectivity: On Japan and Cultural Nationalism*.
 Minneapolis: University of Minnesota Press, 1997.

 * Scarry, Elaine. _On Beauty and Being Just_.
 Princeton: Princeton University Press, 1999.

-* Sekine, Seizo. _A Comparative Study of the Origins of Ethical Thought: Hellenism and Hebraism_.
-Translated by Judy Wakabayashi.
-Lanham, Maryland: Rowman and Littlefield, 2005.

-* ⎯⎯⎯. _Transcendency and symbols in the Old Testament: A genealogy of the hermeneutical experiences_.
-Translated by Judy Wakabayashi.
-Berlin: Walter de Gruyter, 1999.

 * Shirane, Haruo. _Traces of Dreams: Landscape, Cultural Memory, and the Poetry of Bashō_.
 Stanford: Stanford University Press, 1998.